kimberlywebb/pittpalette/README.md

 library(pittpalette)
 ```

-# Using the carnegiecolors package
+# Using the pittpalette package
 Use the `names` function to view the available color palettes.
 ```r
 names(pitt_palettes)